Raghuvaran: Personal life

 Raghuvaran Velayuthan Nair was born on 11 December 1958 as the eldest among four children at Kollengode in Palakkad district in Kerala.
 He was the grandson of Mr. N. Radhakrishnan Nair and son of Chunkamannathu N. R. Velayudhan Nair and Kasthuri Chakkungal.
 When his father moved his hotel business from Mathur to Coimbatore, the family shifted to Coimbatore.
 He had his primary education from Stanes Anglo Indian Higher Secondary School, Coimbatore.
 He also learned piano from Trinity College London.

 He discontinued his Bachelor of Arts in history from Coimbatore (Government Arts College) to pursue a career in acting.
-He landed a minor role in the Kannada film Swapna Thingalgal.
-He began acting in minor roles in Telugu and Kannada films.

 From 1979 to 1983, he was part of an acting drama troupe in Chennai, Chennai Kings, which also included the Tamil actor, Nassar.
 He was spotted and cast as the lead actor in Ezhavathu Manithan, which was his biggest role to date.

 He married Rohini in 1996 and their son Rishi Varan was born in 2000.
 The couple later separated and divorced in 2004.